 Are you dreaming of visiting Athens, Greece?
 Visiting while volunteering in Europe is a cinch (especially since we have allll the tips here to help you plan your trip).

 If you're volunteering in Europe with ILP there are tons of countries to check out on your vacations.
-Adding Athens, Greece to your list is easy because no matter where you are volunteering with ILP in Europe you can catch a flight and be there in no time!
+Seriously, like tons.
+I visited 10+ countries during my semester in Europe, and there are groups who have visited even more.
+It can be hard to decide which countries will make your list, but Greece is an obvious choice — the history, the beaches, the food ... and the Mama Mia moments make it almost obligatory!
+Plus, adding Athens to your list is easy because there are so many cities in Europe where you can catch a flight and be there in no time!

 Feel like a semester in Europe is out of your budget?

 You can pay way less than you think!

 Keep reading to see why you should consider visiting Athens while volunteering abroad.
 You'll love it there!
 And, we'll fill you in on everything you need to know to make your trip happen!